layilin/SP23-33852/glossary.md

 - Sensitive plant \(*Mimosa pudica*\).
 The mimosa plant's leaves fold up when touched.
 It is native to the tropical Americas and became an object of fascination to European naturalists.

 - Shaddoc \(*Citrus maxima*\).
-The shaddock, which Grainger spells as shaddoc, is a kind of citrus, also known as the pomelo or pummelo.
+The shaddock is a kind of citrus, also known as the pomelo or pummelo.
 It is native to Southeast Asia and became known as the shaddock in the eighteenth century because it was supposedly brought to the Caribbean by an Englishman named Captain Shaddock.

 - Snakeweed.
 May be *Euphorbia hyssopifolia*, a plant whose native range is the tropical and subtropical Americas.